VHarya/VHarya/README.md

-Hi.
-Welcome to my profile I don't know what you're doing here but enjoy your stay! 😃
+Hi!
+My name is Vincentius Harya.
+I'm a Software Engineer.
+I graduated from SMKN 4 MALANG and is now studying for my bachelor in STIKI University.
+I have 1+ year of experience as a Backend Developer and Android Developer.

 Skill:
-- Basic Web Development
+- Web Development
-- Game Development
+- Android Development (Flutter)
+- Firebase

 Email: vincentiusharya@gmail.com<br>
-Itch page: <a href="https://centro.itch.io">centro.itch.io<a>
+Checkout my <a href="https://www.linkedin.com/in/vincentius-harya-b17a19206/">Linkedin<a>
 <!---
 VincentiusHarya/VincentiusHarya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.